Q: Why do I need access to both PaymentSpring Gateway and Transaction Summary?

 A: Yes.
 Using the “Donation Costs” option, you can offer an “Additional Donation” checkbox.
 Choose between a percentage or a fixed amount.
 Note: this feature is ONLY available to charitable/nonprofit businesses due to card brand regulations.

 Q: How many buttons can I have?

 A: However many you need.
-There is no limit, and no additional charge for additional widgets.
+There is no limit, and additional widgets are easy to implement.
 To add additional widgets, just start at “create a new widget.”

 Q: Can I offer both credit and ACH?
 Can I offer just one, if I want?